nagck/NOVELty/README.md

 <br><br>
 YOU HAVE COME TO THE RIGHT PLACE!!.
 <br><br>
-NOVELty is one-stop shop for keeping track of all the books you are reading/read, get personalized book recommendations and participate in your book reading community by sharing the book that you like and partcipate in book reviews.
+NOVELty is one-stop shop for keeping track of all the books you are reading/read, get personalized book recommendations and participate in your book reading community by sharing the book that you like and participate in book reviews.

 ## Description
 NOVELty is a full-stack application devloped using Node, Express, JavaScript, MySQL, Sequelize, Handlebars, Bootstrap, HTML, CSS, Passport, ORM and several APIs.